Sharpening a Spindle Roughing Gouge

 Wolverine System

-The Wolverine System is something you should invest in as soon as possible.
-It is the best platform on the market to my knowledge but I have come across cheaper homemade versions.
-My philosophy is to buy the legit brand even if you can save a few Euro by making one yourself or buying a knock-off.
+My philosophy these days is to buy the legit brand even if you can save a few Euro by making one yourself or buying a knock-off.
+In the long run, it works out cheaper.
 I bought a second Wolverine set so I could have a 2nd flat platform.
-As I own 2 grinders, the parts won't go to waste.
+As I own 2 grinders, the extra parts won't go to waste.
 The platform can actually be bought separately but became rare during Covid restrictions.
-You can buy the Tormek attachments too quite cheaply.
+You can buy the Tormek attachments quite cheaply too.
 Due to Brexit complications, I chose to go to Dictum in Germany to buy what I needed.

 Takeaway

 Look after your tools, keep them clean and sharp.
-Sharp tools are safer and make Woodturning much more enjoyable.
+Sharp tools are far safer to use and make Woodturning much more enjoyable.
 I wish someone had made me listen and understand that advice when I started Woodturning, it would have saved me no end of grief and I might have been much further along in skill level than I am today.
 FYI; I sell a range of Hamlet Woodturning Tools here in Ireland.

 I also have a brief video on CBN wheels if you are interested.
 Please help me out and watch both videos to the end.
 Please subscribe too if you can.
 Thank you in advance, David